RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-connect-with-people-who-liked-posts-in-new-feeds.md

 ![How to invite or connect with People from post feeds](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/How-to-like-posts-like-comments-or-connect-with-new-connections-from-post-feeds-image020.png)

 Follow these steps for inviting or connecting with people
+1. Click on “**Like posts or comments**” button from **Linked Social Toolkit** left menu
-1. Select your posts sorting option "**Top**" or "**Recent**"
+2. Select your posts sorting option "**Top**" or "**Recent**"
-2. Choose the connections you want to connect, 2nd or 3rd
+3. Choose the connections you want to connect, 2nd or 3rd
-3. Enter comma separated keywords in "**keywords for connecting**" text area, if you want to invite people based on some keywords
+4. Enter comma separated keywords in "**keywords for connecting**" text area, if you want to invite people based on some keywords
-4. Include your personal message for invitation
+5. Include your personal message for invitation
-5. Enter value for total number of posts to search and total invitation to send
+6. Enter value for total number of posts to search and total invitation to send
-6. Check "**Connect to user who liked post**" and "**Connect to user based on keywords**" check-boxes
+7. Check "**Connect to user who liked post**" and "**Connect to user based on keywords**" check-boxes
-7. Click on "**Start**" button
+8. Click on "**Start**" button

 ## Feature explanation
 ### Sorting posts